 They always have their eye on that next big role.
 And, they spend most of their time making sure they manage internal perceptions of what they do.
 They’re all about the style, not the substance.

-Yeh, you’ve definitely met that type of leader, right?
+Yeah, you’ve definitely met that type of leader, right?

 These people should be nowhere near e-Commerce.

 Because, the people who make e-Commerce happen are all about the substance, not the style.
-They get stuck in to the action and the detail.
+They get stuck into the action and the detail.

 They’re the ones who fill in the product information management pages.
-Who find great images, and write great sales copy that ranks on search engines.
+Who find great images, and write great sales copy which ranks on search engines.
 And most of all who really understand what online shoppers want and need.

 Lesson #3 - What shoppers want, not what you have to sell